yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 ![neural network illusation]()

 ### Notes
-the Bellman equation for optimality
+the function to learn the Q-function is the Bellman equation for optimality.

 ### see also